-4 Fast NO2 measurements, eddy covariance and O3 titration
+4 Fast NO2 measurements, eddy covariance, and O3 titration

-Discussion of EC flux results have been limited to O_3 because ocean-atmosphere exchange of NO_2 is expected to be small and below the limit of detection of our instrument.
-The potential flux divergence from the reaction of O_3 with NO is also below the instrument flux limit of detection as discussed in section 3.6.
-However, over terrestrial surfaces where NO_2 emissions can be large, we expect this instrument would be well suited for measuring NO_2 flux.
-Following Equation 1 in Bariteau et al., (2010), we calculate an expected flux LOD of 4.3 x 10^9 molecules cm s-2 s-1 (1.6 pptv m s-1) for an NO_2 mixing ratio of 1 ppbv and a friction velocity of 0.2 m s-1.
+Discussion of EC flux results has been limited to O_3 because ocean-atmosphere exchange of NO_2 is expected to be small and below the limit of detection of our instrument.
+The potential flux divergence from the reaction of O_3 with NO is also below the instrument flux limit of detection as discussed in Sect.
+3.6.
+However, over terrestrial surfaces where NO2 emissions can be large, we expect this instrument would be well suited for measuring NO2 flux.
+From Eqs.
+(15) and (16), following Bariteau et al. (2010) and Lenschow and Kristensen (1985), we calculate an expected flux LOD for the case where counting noise is the controlling term in the flux error.
+The calculated flux LOD is 4.3×10^9 molecules cm s-2 s-1 (1.6 pptv m s-1) for an NO2 mixing ratio of 1 ppbv and a friction velocity of 0.2 m s-1.